Osu!: Rulesets (game modes)

+In osu!standard, the game awards score based on the judgement obtained for each note, with more score being awarded for better judgements.

 osu!standard is the original game mode of osu!.
-The game mode revolves around three types of notes – hit circle, slider and spinner.
+The game mode revolves around three types of notes — hit circle, slider and spinner.
 Hit circles appear as notes over a song's runtime, and the objective is to click or tap on the circles at the appropriate time and in the correct order, aided by rings called "approach circles" that close in on the hit circles to visually indicate the timing; more points are awarded the closer the approach circles are to the hit circles.
 The core gameplay is inspired by the Nintendo DS rhythm game Osu!
 Tatakae!
 Ouendan and its sequel Elite Beat Agents.
 Slider notes require that the player click and hold while moving the cursor across its predefined path.
 Spinner notes require the user to click and hold while rapidly spinning their cursor or finger around the centre of the screen.

-osu!taiko is a game mode inspired by the rhythm game series Taiko no Tatsujin; it involves circles moving from right to left, requiring keypresses when they reach the left side.
+osu!taiko is a game mode inspired by the rhythm game series Taiko no Tatsujin; it involves circles moving from right to left, requiring key-presses when they reach the left side.
 The user is presented with two main types of notes, "don" (red) and "kat" (blue), and they must differentiate them based on their colour and hit one of the two corresponding keys for that colour on their keyboard, with the user only receiving score if they pressed either one of the appropriate keys.
-The game mode also features large notes which force the user to press both of the corresponding keys for that colour at the same time.
+The game mode also features large notes which reward the player with extra points when they press both of the corresponding keys for that colour at the same time rather than one key.
 Besides the common notes, the game mode also features drumrolls and swells, where the user must repeatedly hit both keys to clear the note.